Sajjon/HelloAndroid/README.md

 Your task is to anonymize our service and not give so informative feedback.
 You will do this by not using the specific error messages about email or password at all.
 The error messages are being presented by using the method on the input fields (of class EditText) called "setError".
 We don't want to use this at all.
 Instead let's create a new UI element of type TextView, which is used to present text.
 Set the text of this TextView to some generic error message, that does not reveal information whether the email or the password was wrong.
 Set the "visibility" of this element to "gone" and set it to "visible" when you want to show the error message.

-ADVANCED
+# ADVANCED tasks
-When Signed in and when the LoginHistoryActivity is presented the email address is being shown.
+1. When Signed in and when the LoginHistoryActivity is presented the email address is being shown.
 It would be nicer to show your name.
 Add two new fields to the sign up page
-Firstname
-Lastname
+  *Firstname
+  *Lastname
 (TIP: create/declare those views in the Layout file, and then retrieve them in the Activity using findViewById (in the onCreate method) so that you can interact with them programmatically)
 You need to modify the User class, adding the two new fields.
 You also need to change the two Parcelable methods in the bottom.

+2. Validate the email address during signup and signin.
+Right now it is possible to signup with invalid email addresses.
+Oh oh, not good!
+There are lot's of different email validation code in Java on Github and StackOverlow.
+When the user enters text in the EditText email field, validate the changed text (either for every keystroke or just when pressing the SignIn or SignUp button), and give the user some graphical feedback to let her know that the email validates.